Find out how to request a water meter as well as the costs, conditions and installation requirements.

 How to request a water meter

-If you are applying for a water service for building purposes, you can apply for the service as part of your building application.
+- If you are applying for a service for building purposes, you apply for your water service when you lodge your building application.
 Please refer to our information about lodging building applications.

 Submit your application now

 Please refer to our Fees & charges section for the service sizes and associated costs.
 For new water services and for upgrades to existing services, infrastructure contributions may apply.